Third-party proximity readers

 Other readers outputting data in the same format should work, but without prior arrangement these devices are not officially supported.

-T2 Version 2 hardware connections
+Smart biometric clock (T2) Version 2 hardware connections

 Connect the third-party reader cable to the connections marked "Reader" on the access control board, according to the below connections: